deepstreamIO/deepstream.io-website/docs/00-tutorials/60-plugins/30-database/30-rethinkdb.md

 ```

 and the best thing is: it's in realtime.
 Whenever a record that matches the search criteria is added or removed, the list will be updated accordingly.

+You can check the rethinkdb search provider code [here](https://github.com/deepstreamIO/deepstream.io-provider-search-rethinkdb)